-The registry casts a wider net – beyond confirmed Zika cases – to track and follow pregnancies that may have been impacted by Zika.
-States are reporting confirmed cases but also the number of pregnancies that can’t be confirmed to be Zika-infected but have some lab indication of a flavivirus infection.
-Flaviviruses are known to cross-react during confirmatory testing, making it difficult to determine if the person was infected with Zika or some other flavivirus.
+The registry casts a wider net – beyond reported Zika cases – to track and follow pregnancies that may have been impacted by Zika.
+States are reporting cases but also the number of pregnancies that can’t be confirmed to be Zika-infected but have some lab indication of a flavivirus infection.
+Flaviviruses are known to cross-react during antibody testing, making it difficult to determine if the person was infected with Zika or some other flavivirus.

 Who Texas Counts for the CDC Registry

 Any pregnant woman or newborn residing in Texas whose testing for Zika virus infection yielded positive or inconclusive test results, regardless of symptoms.